San Diego Union-Tribune, The (CA) - June 11, 1993

 In 1981, Mr. Gore was tagged for a top spot with a new organization, Strategic Security Services, where he headed the division providing protection for executives during travel.
 He stayed with that company for several years, retiring to spend more time getting involved with community volunteer work.

 Former Police Chief Bob Burgreen asked Mr. Gore to develop a volunteer program utilizing the talents of retirees.
 These volunteers filled a variety of routine jobs throughout the police department, freeing officers for other tasks.
 Today, the program has been expanded to 200 volunteers and is duplicated all over the country.

 Police work was a family affair in the Gore clan.
 All three sons entered law enforcement.
 The oldest son, Larry, recently retired with the rank of commander with the San Diego Police Department.
 The middle son, Michael, was a deputy sheriff for the county for more than a decade and now works with the Washington state gaming commission.
 Bill, the youngest, is currently special agent in charge of the FBI office in Seattle, Wash.

 In addition to the three sons, survivors include his wife of 47 years, Dorothy; one sister, Helen Skinner of Napa Valley; seven grandchildren; and four great-grandchildren.

-A memorial service will be held at 11:30 a.m.
+A memorial service was held at 11:30 a.m.
 Monday at Our Redeemer Lutheran Church.
 Retired Police Chief Bill Kolender will deliver the eulogy.
 Burial will follow at El Camino Memorial Park.